Appealing the Financial Aid Award Letter

 Nothing.
 A college will not rescind an offer letter simply because you asked for more money.
 Getting additional dollars due to an appeal is not a sure thing.
 It depends on the school and their applicants that year.

-In general, public schools have less money to play with so their hands are pretty much tied.
-(You can still ask though!)
-And highly selective privates have no reason to give you more money.
-They have a large applicant pool who would gladly pay full freight.
+In general, public schools have less money to play with, so their hands are pretty much tied.
+(You can still ask, though!)
+Highly selective private schools have no reason to give you more money.
+They have a large applicant pool who would gladly pay the full sticker price.
 In addition, many of them do not have merit scholarships and only award aid based on need.

 However, what I like to call the middle-tier private colleges are trying to win the best students they can, and about 2/3 of them will try to help work with you if you plead your case.